mjsolidarios/workshop-ai-video-audio/README.md

 ---

-**Let's create, experiment, and shape the future of AI-powered media together!**
+**Let's responsibly create, experiment, and shape the future of AI-powered media together!**